Great to have you here, music lovers, thrill seekers, sports fans all across the EIB network and the fruited plane.

 Hey, thanks, Rush.

-Uh, first time caller, long time listener.
+First time caller, long-time listener.

-I worked directly in the J5 Plans and Policy Directorate.
+I worked directly in the J-5 Plans and Policy Directorate.

 And without that status of forces agreement, if we would have been able to leave troops in Iraq, they would have been subject to Iraqi laws, perhaps Sharia law.

-The other part of that is that after the Iraqi government became an officially constituted government, our mandates underneath the UN UN resolutions expired.
+The other part of that is that after the Iraqi government became an officially constituted government, our mandates underneath the UN resolutions expired.

-So we couldn't arbitrarily just leave troops in there without the approval of the Al Maliki government.
+So we couldn't arbitrarily just leave troops in there without the approval of the Al-Maliki government.

-I can tell you that we've been over backwards with concessions and incentives with Al Maliki to get us to leave troops on the ground, and he refused to sign it to the point where the current administration said, Look, there's nothing more we can give, and we had to back out of negotiations.
+I can tell you that we've been over backwards with concessions and incentives with al-Maliki to get us to leave troops on the ground, and he refused to sign it to the point where the current administration said, look, there's nothing more we can give, and we had to back out of negotiations.

 Well, I don't care.